jpverkamp/blog/content/reviews/books/K.A. Applegate/Animorphs/7 - The Stranger.md

 >
 > The Ellimist smiled.
 "Neither do you.
 All you know are the fairy stories your people tell to children."

-I remember [[todo:The Ellimist Chronicles]]() being one of my favorite books of the series.
+I remember [[The Ellimist Chronicles]]() being one of my favorite books of the series.
 I did *not* remember that they showed up quite so early.
 An interesting bit of worldbuilding, if nearing on an almost *literal* deus-ex-machina.

 It's a good book, but it's tonally weird compared to any of the books thus far--quite a jump in scope/scale.